lower-speck/lower-speck.github.io/index.md

 6. If a flag section is present, it MUST be followed by whitespace.

-7. The text of the requirement is the final part.
-It MUST be text in plain language.
+7. The final section MUST be the text of the requirement, in plain language.
     7.a.
 A requirement's text SHOULD use SHOULD, MUST, MAY, etc. as defined in RFC 2119.
     7.b.
 A requirement's text MUST NOT include newlines.
     7.c.
 All text SHOULD be in complete sentences with proper grammar.